Highlights from the Ratings and Financial Report for Endo International plc (ENDP)

 ENDP’s Market Performance

-ENDP stocks went down by -7.33% for the week, with a monthly drop of -54.16% and a quarterly performance of -61.95%, while its annual performance rate touched -24.56%.
-The volatility ratio for the week stands at 11.37% while the volatility levels for the past 30 days are set at 10.45% for Endo International plc.
-The simple moving average for the period of the last 20 days is -32.14% for ENDP stocks with a simple moving average of -64.25% for the last 200 days.
+ENDP stocks went up by 30.37% for the week, with a monthly drop of -28.09% and a quarterly performance of -55.43%, while its annual performance rate touched 1.82%.
+The volatility ratio for the week stands at 14.12% while the volatility levels for the past 30 days are set at 11.41% for Endo International plc.
+The simple moving average for the period of the last 20 days is 1.57% for ENDP stocks with a simple moving average of -53.12% for the last 200 days.

 Analysts’ Opinion of ENDP